YaleSTC/shifts/user-doc.md

 title: Documentation
 permalink: /user-doc/
 ---

-What you want on this page depends on your role within the *Reservations* application.
+What you want on this page depends on your role within the *Shifts* application.

 ## Admin